EscapeRoom-AR/BackEnd/README.txt

         composer update
         srvUpdateSchema

+5)  Enter sample data to the database

+        cd ~/api
+        mysql $USER < testdata.sql
+        backupAPI

-5)  Return to your desktop machine and pull all the changes
+6)  Return to your desktop machine and pull all the changes

 # WORKING WITH WEB RESOURCES: